-To address current challenges, we have developed a novel RAI question bank since 2022.
-The initial version provided a general framework suitable for broad application, though it lacked the specific focus for more specialized use cases \cite{lee2023qb4aira}.
-A key advancement is the integration of a systematic approach that links lower-level risk questions to higher-level ones and related themes.
-This approach prevents siloed and fragmented assessments, ensuring a cohesive evaluation process across different levels of the organization.
-Additionally, our question bank is designed to accommodate different levels of stakeholders (e.g., executives, senior managers, developers) and is mapped to the system lifecycle stages.
-This design allows users to focus on their specific contexts and interests while maintaining a comprehensive system perspective, thus enhancing both the relevance and effectiveness of the risk assessments.
-Recent enhancements have significantly increased its flexibility, enabling support for a wide range of use case scenarios.
-These include compliance checks with various policies, such as the EU AI Act and ISO/IEC AI management standards, as well as risk assessments for AI agents and foundation models.
+To address current challenges, we present a novel RAI question bank developed based on a systematic literature review and in-depth survey on existing RAI frameworks.
+The initial results in 2023 were suitable for general and broad applications \cite{lee2023qb4aira}.
+A key advancement of this study is the integration of a systematic approach that links lower-level risk questions to higher-level ones and related themes to prevent siloed and fragmented assessments, ensuring a cohesive evaluation process across different levels of the organization.
+Additionally, it is to accommodate different levels of stakeholders (e.g., executives, senior managers, developers) and is mapped to the system life-cycle stages.
+This allows users to focus on their specific contexts and interests while maintaining a comprehensive system perspective, thus enhancing both the relevance and effectiveness of the risk assessments.

-While the RAI Question Bank primarily uses yes/no questions, which may lead to a checkbox mentality (i.e., merely the existence of very low-quality artifacts/processes) if not carefully managed, we acknowledge the need for quality metrics and evidence-based answers.
+Although the RAI Question Bank relies primarily on yes/no questions, which risk fostering a checkbox mentality (i.e., the presence of low-quality artifacts or processes) if not carefully managed, we emphasize the importance of incorporating quality metrics and evidence-based responses.
 This means that the questions need to have quality aspects and answers are not just yes/no but require evidence, and lower-level answers collectively provide a crude metric for higher-level questions.
-Although quality metrics and measurement are not the primary focus of this study, we have examined these considerations through a case study (Section \ref{sec:case study_2}) where we tested and refined the approach to ensure more meaningful and reliable assessments.
+Quality metrics and measurement are not the primary focus of this study.Yet, we have examined these considerations through a case study (Section \ref{sec:case study_2}) where we tested and refined the approach to ensure more meaningful and reliable assessments.

-This study aims to introduce our Responsible AI Question Bank, serving as a fundamental resource and tool for AI risk assessment.
-We present two case studies to illustrate the practical application of the RAI Question Bank and discuss stakeholder feedback and implications for real-world use. {We also discuss how our question bank can be used to comply with regulations and build trust in the age of AI agents like Auto-GPT \footnote{\url{https://github.com/Significant-Gravitas/Auto-GPT}}.
-AI agents, especially, foundation model-based agents go beyond simple chatbots, autonomously achieving human goals.
-This expanded capability and autonomy require stricter standards for responsible AI development and accountability for their actions \cite{lu2023towards}.